AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 Go has always had certain environment variables that are used to control how your program runs.
 Usually these control some aspect of the runtime system (eg `GOGC`, `GOMAXPROCS`, etc).  `GODEBUG` is another that originally triggered debug information by way of individual settings such as `gctrace` (trace info. on garbage collections), `schedtrace` (goroutine scheduling), etc.

-Since GODEBUG just consisted of a list of key=value pairs it quickly gathered settings to control the runtime and parts of the standard library, including ways to retain old behaviour, when a change that broke backward was deemed essential.
+Since GODEBUG just consisted of a list of key=value pairs it quickly gathered settings to control the runtime and parts of the standard library, including ways to retain old behaviour, when a change that broke backward compatibility was deemed essential.

 For example, there was a fix to avoid a possible security vulnerability in Go 1.15 which broke a lot of production software.
 To enable the old behaviour in Go 1.15 (and the next few releases) you could use the `x509ignoreCN=0` setting.
-This would allow your software to continue to work, then fixed at a later time.
+This allowed software to continue to work, allowing more time to address the issue properly.

 ```shell
 export GODEBUG=x509ignoreCN=0